mrdotan/apicv10/instructions/Lab4/index.md

 In IBM API Connect, Plans and APIs are grouped together in Products, with which you can manage the availability and visibility of APIs and Plans.
 Products allow related APIs to be bundled together for subscribers.
-In Lab 1, when the inventory microservice application was generated, it also created a default product.
+In Lab 1, when the HotelReview microservice application was generated, it also created a default product.
 In this section, you will create a new product from scratch and stage it to your API Manager environment.